YvesCousteau/systems_integration_tools/camera/mjpegCam/camera.md

 + link: `/dev/videoX`
 + resolution and frame: `video/x-raw,width=800,height=600,framerate=30/1`
 + crop: `videocrop top=42 left=1 right=4 bottom=0`

+**Warning : If you want Zoom, you have to find a crop and adapt the resolution to keep the same legacy resolution with crop**
 ---
 # Exception Fort Raspberry Pi
 For pi we use script but for Linux we use µStreamer